 Secret #2: I like to use a blend of half Italian sausage and half ground beef.
 The Italian sausage adds a little zing (and admittedly, a little extra fat) to the ground beef, taking the meatballs from sodden to spectacular.

-To begin, melt 1 tablespoon of butter in a skillet over medium heat and cook 1/4 cup chopped onion just until it turns translucent.
+Melt 1 tablespoon of butter in a skillet over medium heat and cook 1/4 cup chopped onion just until it turns translucent.
 Add 1 clove minced garlic and continue cooking for about 90 seconds, until the mixture barely begins to brown.
 Remove from heat and reserve.

 (No matter how hard you try, it’s hard to make a bowl of meatball mixture look photogenic.)

-Arrange on a foil-lined baking sheet.
+Place meatballs on a foil-lined baking sheet.